KagisoLesomo/KagisoLesomo/README.md

 ### ✨ Quote that resonates

 > “I have not failed.
-I’ve just found 10,000 ways that won’t work.” – Austin Freeman
+I’ve just found 10,000 ways that won’t work.” – Thomas Edison

 ---